dzmitry-lahoda/env/install/readme.md

 - thise allows integration with external sites for software tags and roles

 TODO:
+- allow version dependance in config, e.g. if `virtualbox.extensionpack` should be same as `virtualbox`
+- chech how to path parameters into installtion out of config
+- run for each installation custom post installation script
 - set notepadplusplus default editor for everything double cmd
 - find good sceen recorde, camstudio seems to contain crapware install, better to try to install portable versions
 - autoinstall adb